Kentucky Private Detective Licensing Requirements

 Minimum Requirements

-- If you have any felony convictions, ten years must have passed since the completion
+• If you have any felony convictions, ten years must have passed since the completion of your sentence

-of your sentence - No convictions for crimes involving dishonesty or moral turpitude within the past five
+• No convictions for crimes involving dishonesty or moral turpitude within the past five years

-years - If you are a military veteran you must not have been dishonorably discharged
+• If you are a military veteran, you must not have been dishonorably discharged

-- No misdemeanor or higher convictions within the past three years for crimes involving
+• No misdemeanor or higher convictions within the past three years for crimes involving controlled substances

-controlled substances - May not have been enrolled in a facility or program for substance abuse in the past
+• May not have been enrolled in a facility or program for substance abuse in the past three years

-Requirements may change, so please visit the website for the most up-to-date instructions related to the licensing application process.
-Other special licensing requirements such as education requirements, experience requirements, examinations, and insurance may be required.
+Again, these requirements may change, so please visit the website for the most up-to-date instructions related to the licensing application process.
+Other special licensing requirements such as education, experience, examinations, and insurance may be required.
 Check the state licensing website for specific details.

 Kentucky Associations

 Kentucky Professional Investigators Association (KPIA) – Kentucky’s officially recognized organization of professional investigators.
-The KPIA association and website provide a variety of helpful resources for existing and aspiring private eyes.
+The KPIA association and website provide helpful resources for aspiring private eyes.

 Investigation Agencies in Kentucky